Beard Dye Comparison

 If you’re dealing with henna-based dye, you won’t inhale toxic chemicals, but you’ll have to repeat the arduous process numerous times for the dye to have any effect whatsoever.
 Users report that it takes several time-consuming applications over a period of days or even weeks (!) to build up the proper color intensity.
 The good news is that the products are much gentler on the skin.

 The gradual color products are sometimes shampoo-in and are much less hassle.
 However, like henna dyes, they often take many applications to build up the right color intensity, and often they can never quite get you back to your natural hair color.
+They also stain your hands and your walls.

 In short, when it comes to beard dye, you will get a permanent or semi-permanent color that lasts weeks; but regardless of whether it’s chemical or henna-based, application likely won’t be easy and instant.
+And you will still have gray roots appearing in a few days.

 Blackbeard for Men instant, brush-on beard color, however, applies quickly and instantly.
 Because it is not a dye, there are no gloves, no messy clean-up, and no harsh chemical odors.
 Application time is in seconds, not minutes or multiple days.